Correspondence-free online human motion retargeting: Conclusion

 \section{Conclusion}

 We proposed the first online retargeting method that allows to animate a target shape with a correspondence-free source motion.
 We demonstrated that including long term temporal context of $1s$ is beneficial when retargeting dense motion.
-Our low dimensional intermediate skeletal representation combined with the skinning field generalizes well to unseeen shapes and motions.
+Our low dimensional intermediate skeletal representation combined with the skinning prior generalizes well to unseeen shapes and motions.
 In particular, we demonstrate that our model, learned exclusively on naked body shapes, generalizes to inputs with hair and clothing.

-Interesting future works include going beyond linear blend skinning to allow for extensions to complex garments such as wide or layered clothing.
+Future works include allowing for extensions to complex garments such as wide or layered clothing.
 One option is to explicitly include clothing in the model.
-Extending the solution to handle hands and expressions retargeting is also possible.
+Extending the solution to hands and expressions is also interesting.